 and classmates during the school years, and having trouble in social situations as adults.

 Unfortunately, teaching kids manners isn't easy.
-If preschoolers could draw a picture of the universe, they'd put themselves at the very center.
+If toddlers and preschoolers could draw a picture of the universe, they'd put themselves at the very center.
 They

 aren't particularly interested in anyone else's needs.

 The good news is that you've probably already started teaching your child manners.
 When your toddler wanted more green beans (okay, white rice), you prompted him to say "please."

 And when your preschooler receives a present, you encourage him by asking, "What do you say to Grandma?"